TeachBooks/interdisciplinary-mechanics/book/some_content/T06_Rod_with_Elastic_Foundation.md

-# Static Deformation of Rod With Elastic Foundation
+# Topic 6: Static Deformation of Rod With Elastic Foundation